• Home

 No refund for the tardy

-Your tax refund is another benefit you lose out on when a return is first filed more than three years after it was due.
+Your tax refund is another benefit you lose out on when you file a late tax return.
+You get no refund on a return filed more than three years after it was due.

 This rule applies to all taxpayers, not just the self-employed.
 No matter the size of the refund you would have otherwise received, miss the three year statute, and you can kiss the refund goodbye.